wxwxwwxxx/VertebralFractureGrading/pre-process/README.md

-## CT Pre-processing procedure
+## CT Pre-processing Procedure

 ### 1. Segmentation and Labelling

-We ultilize the segmentation tool below to get segmentation masks and labels of given CT images, please refer to its instruction.
-We recommend using the **docker in the verse2020 folder**, for it can be easily depolyed.
+We ultilize the segmentation tool below to get segmentation masks and labels of vertebrae, please refer to its instruction.
+We recommend using the `docker` in the `verse2020` folder, for it can be easily depolyed.

 https://github.com/christianpayer/MedicalDataAugmentationTool-VerSe

-After running the algorithm, the segmentation masks (end with '*_seg.nii.gz') will be generated in the `result_christian_payer` folder.
-We rename the segmentation masks to the filenames of input images for the next procedures.
+After running the algorithm, the segmentation masks (end with `*_seg.nii.gz`) will be generated in the `result_christian_payer` folder.
+We rename them to the filenames of input images in the next procedures.

 ### 2. Image Align